dgraph-io/dgraph-docs/content/graphql/lambda/server.md

 +++
 title = "Lambda Server"
 description = "Setup a Dgraph database with a lambda server.
-Dgraph Lambda is a serverless platform for running JavaScript on Dgraph and Slash GraphQL." weight = 6
+Dgraph Lambda is a serverless platform for running JavaScript on Dgraph and Dgraph Cloud." weight = 6
 [menu.main]
     parent = "lambda"